-Given the binary Tree and the two nodes say ‘a’ and ‘b’, determine whether the two node values are cousins of each other or not.
+Given the binary Tree of size N and the two-node value say ‘a’ and ‘b’, determine whether the two-node values are cousins of each other or not.
 The values of all the nodes in the tree are distinct.

 Two nodes value are cousins of each other if they are at the same level and have different parents.

 The first line of input contains the number of test cases T. For each test case, there will be two lines of input, First input is a string representing the tree as described below and the second line contains two space-separated integers denoting node values:

 The values in the string are in the order of level order traversal of the tree where, numbers denote node values, and a character “N” denotes NULL child.